rudiv/Achieve.Aspire/README.md

 In preview it's perfect right now for toy projects, but let's say we want to use it in the real world!
 It's... not possible.

 Well, it's not possible without `azd infra synth` and a _lot_ of manual editing.
-See [this discussion](https://github.com/Azure/azure-dev/discussions/3184) for some future direction.
+See [this discussion](https://github.com/Azure/azure-dev/discussions/3184) for some future direction and note that the issues addressed here are known and will be fixed post-GA.

 Obligatory warning: This is a hack.
 For a preview product from Microsoft.
 Backed by legends (David Fowler & Damian Edwards).
 Don't use it if you squirm at the thought of Reflection and other such trickery.
 Things **WILL** get better,